abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 Cache-Control: public,max-age=31536000
 Age: 454
 ```

+<small>(You can find a static asset URL by viewing the HTML source of your deployed app - there should be a hashed application.css and application.js URL to choose from)</small>

 And now we can use a [tool like this one](https://latency.apex.sh) using our application.css asset URL to verify it loads quickly (mostly) across the globe: